 1) Spring onion benefits in maintaining blood pressure

-As we discussed above, it is rich in sulfur-containing compounds.
-These sulfur compounds are outstanding in maintaining blood pressure.
-Hence, people suffering from blood pressure can start adding green onions to their diet.
-Just make sure you are not using much salt while cooking this vegetable if you are dealing with hypertension.
+As we discussed above, it is rich in sulphur-containing compounds.
+These sulphur compounds are helpful in supporting healthy blood pressure levels.
+Hence, people managing blood pressure concerns may consider adding green onions to their diet.
+Just make sure you are not adding too much salt while cooking this vegetable, especially if you are dealing with hypertension, as excess sodium can raise blood pressure.

 2) It benefits in improving immunity